AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

             </li>
             &nbsp;<br>
             <li><a href = "#make_payment">Make Payment</a>
             <br> In this component, we see an interface to a university's tuition payment system.
 This view shows current balance, last amount paid.
 It allows a user to choose to account from which to make a payment.
-Following a payment transaction, a user will observe a receipt which they can e-mail or print. <b>//TODO add e-mail & print button to payment mockup</b>
+Following a payment transaction, a user will observe a receipt which they can e-mail or print.
             </li>
             &nbsp;<br>
         </ol>